Last Updated: August 05, 2020 (“Effective Date”)

 - Cookies can help us compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.

-We may contract with third-party service providers to assist us in better understanding our Site visitors and end users.
+We may contract with third-party service providers to assist us in better understanding our websites’ visitors and end users.
 These service providers are not permitted to use the information collected on our behalf except to help us conduct and improve our business.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (such as Chrome, iOS, Mozilla Firefox or Internet Explorer) settings.
 Each browser is a little different, so look at your browser Help menu to learn the correct way to modify your cookies.
-If you turn cookies off, you may not have access to features that make your Site experience more efficient and some of our Services may not function properly, and registered users may not be able to login properly.
+If you turn cookies off, you may not have access to features that make your experience of our websites more efficient and some of our Services may not function properly, and registered users may not be able to login properly.

 OTHER LOCAL STORAGE